Feedback Lunch: Learned Feedback Codes for Secure Communications: Proposed Coding Schemes

 \section{Proposed Coding Schemes}

-We next propose practical feedback coding schemes for wiretap channels with feedback by extending the modular coding scheme.
-To measure their security performance, we also estimate the information leakage using neural networks, which later is used to improve their overall performance.
+We next propose practical feedback coding schemes for WTC-F by extending the modular coding scheme.
+To measure their security performance, we also estimate the information leakage using neural networks, which is later used to improve their overall performance.

-\subsection{Security Layer $(\varphi_s, \psi_s)$}
+\subsection{Security Layer}

-To limit the information leakage, we use \gls{2uhf} $\varphi_s$ and its inverse $\psi_s$, as defined below.
+To limit the information leakage, we use 2-universal hash functions (2-UHF) $\varphi_s$ and their inverses $\psi_s$, as defined below.

-\begin{definition}[\gls{2uhf} \cite{carter1977universal}] Let $\mathcal{X}$ and $\mathcal{Y}$ be finite sets.
+\begin{definition}[2-UHF~\cite{carter1977universal}] Let $\mathcal{X}$ and $\mathcal{Y}$ be finite sets.
 A family of functions $\mathcal{H}$, where each $H: \mathcal{X} \mapsto \mathcal{Y}$, is 2-universal if $\forall x_1, x_2 \in \mathcal{X}$ with $x_1\neq x_2$, we have

 where $H$ is chosen uniformly at random from $\mathcal{H}$. \end{definition}

 Let the seed space be $\mathcal{S} \coloneqq \F_2^q \backslash \{\mathbf{0}\}$, where the seed $\mathbf{S} \in \mathcal{S}$ is shared among the legitimate parties.
 For each message $\mathbf{M} \in \F_2^{k}$, Alice samples a uniformly distributed random bit sequence $\mathbf{B} \in \F_2^{q-k}$.
 The security encoder $\varphi_s$ is defined as